MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-ios.md

 Deployment of Microsoft Defender for Endpoint on iOS can be done via Microsoft Intune and both supervised and unsupervised devices are supported.
 End-users can also directly install the app from the [Apple app store](https://aka.ms/mdatpiosappstore).

-- For information on deploying on enrolled devices through Microsoft Endpoint Manager or Intune, see [Deploy Microsoft Defender for Endpoint on iOS](ios-install.md).
+- For information on deploying on enrolled devices through Microsoft Configuration Manager or Intune, see [Deploy Microsoft Defender for Endpoint on iOS](ios-install.md).
 - For information on using Defender for Endpoint in app protection policy (MAM), see [Configure app protection policy to include Defender for Endpoint risk signals (MAM)](ios-install-unmanaged.md)

 ## Resources